cowprotocol/composable-cow/README.md

 #### Local deployment

-For local integration testing, including the use of [Tenderly Actions](#Tenderly-actions), it may be useful deploying to a _forked_ mainnet environment.
+For local integration testing, including the use of [Watch Tower](https://github.com/cowprotocol/tenderly-watch-tower), it may be useful deploying to a _forked_ mainnet environment.
 This can be done with `anvil`.

 1. Open a terminal and run `anvil`: